-The PY25R256HB can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
+The PY25R512LC can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
 This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
 If the command sequence is successfully accepted, the device will take approximately tReady to reset.
 No command will be accepted during the reset period.

-For the SOIC-16, PY25R256HB provides a dedicated hardware/RESET pin.
-Drive the /RESET pin low for a minimum period of 1uS(tRLRH) will interrupt any ongoing external/internal operations and reset the device to its initial power-on state.
-Hardware/RESET pin has higher priority than other SPI input signals (/CS, CLK, IOs).
+For the SOIC-16, PY25R512LC provides a dedicated hardware/RESET pin.
+Hardware RESET# pin has the highest priority among all the input signals.
+Drive RESET# low for a minimum period of ~1us(tRLRH) will interrupt any on-going external/internal operations, regardless the status of other SPI signals (/CS, CLK, IOs, WP# and/or HOLD#).

 - 1. Hardware/RESET pin is available on SOIC-16 package only. - 2.
 While a faster RESET# pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum is recommended to ensure reliable operation. - 3.
 There is an internal pull-up resistor for the dedicated RESET# pin.
-If the reset function is not needed, this pin can be left floating in the system.
+If the reset function is not needed, this pin is suggested not left floating in the system.